Old Heidelberg (1915 film)

 Old Heidelberg is a 1915 American silent romance film directed by John Emerson and starring Wallace Reid, Dorothy Gish and Karl Formes.
+Erich von Stroheim had one of his earliest performances for the screen in this movie.
 It is an adaptation of the 1901 play Old Heidelberg by Wilhelm Meyer-Förster, the first of five film versions which have been made.
 The film still survives, unlike many productions of the era.